27 Jun Efficiency Ratings: What They Are, and How You Can Save Money Over the Long Term

 - Compare the energy efficiency of competing brands using the EnergyGuide labels.
 These labels provide information about the energy usage of the model you are considering, along with the range of all similar models so that you can see where the model you are looking at falls in this range.
 The labels also include the model’s estimated annual operating cost.

 If you have questions and need more information or cannot find the efficiency ratings on the appliance you are interested in, ask the dealer for the manufacturer’s product literature.
-Whether you’re shopping for a new heating & a/c unit or household appliance, efficiency ratings can help you save a considerable amount of money over the course of a year, and the lifetime of the appliance.
+Whether you are shopping for new heating & a/c unit or household appliance, efficiency ratings can help you save a considerable amount of money over the course of a year, and the lifetime of the appliance.

-At Haley Mechanical, we’ve been helping customers in the Southeast Michigan area save money on energy costs since 1998.
+At Haley Mechanical, we have been helping customers in the Southeast Michigan area save money on energy costs since 1998.
 Let us help you save money this summer!